Do you spend time focusing on your finances each week? Paying closer attention to your wallet can save you a ton of headaches over the long run.

-They say that if you take care of your money, it’ll take care of you.
-Unfortunately, the saying goes both ways.
-If you refuse to get your financial house in order, there’s a strong chance it may eventually come crashing down.
-Don’t believe me?
-Just think about those individuals who were once wealthy, but lost it all.
+If you take care of money, it’ll take care of you.
+But if you refuse to get your financial house in order, it may eventually come crashing down.
+Just think about people who were once wealthy, but then lost it all.

-Following are 10 small money moves that make a big difference:
+So, seize control of your financial life!
+Following are some small money moves that make a big difference.

 1. Modify your spending habits

-This one is a no-brainer.
-Still, many people complain about not having enough money to make ends meet, yet refuse to cut back on variable expenses.
-Can’t think of anything to cut back on?
-Try those quick runs to the nearest fast-food joint, frequent movie nights, daily trips to Starbucks or cable upgrades, just to name a few.
+Many people complain about not having enough money to make ends meet, yet refuse to cut back on variable expenses.
+We’re talking about those quick runs to the fast-food joint, frequent movie nights, daily trips to Starbucks or cable upgrades.

 You can also improve your spending habits by shopping smarter.
 Here are a few suggestions to get you started:

 - Buy secondhand.
-Craigslist and garage sales are my best friends when I’m searching for big-ticket items because I simply refuse to pay full price.
-In fact, I’ve saved more than 50 percent in some instances on items that would have easily cost more than $1,000 in the store.
+Craigslist and garage sales are my best friends when searching for big-ticket items.
+I’ve saved more than 50% on things that easily would cost more than $1,000 in a store.

 Having a hard time keeping your spending under control?
-A budget will do the trick and help you spend less than you make.
-Develop a concrete set of figures by which you will dictate where your money goes each month.
+A budget will help you spend less than you make.

-Also, check out “9 Ways to Build an Emergency Fund When Money’s Tight.”
+For more on this topic, check out “9 Ways to Build an Emergency Fund From Scratch.”

-Haven’t paid much attention to your statements in the past?
-Now’s the time to start as identity theft is at an all-time high, and your account activity may serve as the first indicator that you have been victimized.
+Haven’t paid much attention to account statements in the past?
+Now’s the time to start, as identity theft is growing, and your account activity may be the first indicator that you have been victimized.

-Start by reviewing the activity on both your bank and credit accounts at least once a week, and review the comprehensive statement when you receive it at the end of the month.
+Start by reviewing the activity on both your bank and credit accounts at least once a week, and check the comprehensive statement when you receive it at the end of the month.

 Haven’t checked your credit in a while?
 Head on over to AnnualCreditReport.com.